Zapata Swamp

 Summary of Facts

-• Best time to visit is during the dry season (November to April) for birdwatching and the rainy season (May to October) for lush greenery.
+• The best time to visit is during the dry season (November to April) for birdwatching and the rainy season (May to October) for lush scenery.

-• Local transportation options include renting a car, taking a bus, or hiring a taxi.
+• Transportation options include renting a car, taking a bus, or hiring a taxi.

-• Zapata Swamp is home to the endangered Cuban crocodile and a variety of bird species.
+• The swamp is home to the endangered Cuban crocodile and a variety of bird species, including the bee hummingbird.

-• Underwater exploration in Zapata Swamp offers stunning coral reefs and underwater caves.
+• Underwater exploration offers stunning coral reefs and underwater caves.

-• The area is rich in cultural heritage, with opportunities to engage with locals, savor traditional cuisine, and experience Afro-Cuban culture.
+• The area is culturally rich, with opportunities to engage with locals, enjoy traditional cuisine, and experience Afro-Cuban culture.

 Posted by